WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: cleanup_avatar_cache

-Removes invalid items in avatar chache.
+Removes invalid items in avatar cache.
 This can be useful when switching between Python 2 and 3 as the cache files might be not compatible.

 cleanuptrans